Setting Up Offline Payments

 Step 4: Logic - Conditional Notifications

 Also in the logic builder, select "Enable Rules to Send Notification Emails" (first green box).
-In most cases, you will want one email rule for each payment option you offered users, including online payment.
+For offline payment cases, you will need to override the master Delay Notifications Until Paid setting under Payment Setting so users paying offline receive a confirmation email when they submit the form, even though they haven't paid yet.
+In these cases, you will want one email rule for staff and one email rule for users.
 You can create additional rules by clicking on "Add Email Rule," next to the plus sign.

 Similar to notifications, the success page seen by users can communicate instructions for offline payments.
-Return to your form's logic builder and check "Enable Rules to Display Success Page" (the final box).
-This will allow you to create rules to alter the content of your form's success page depending upon the payment option selected.
+Check "Enable Rules to Display Success Page" (the final box) to add a rule for offline payment options.
+This rule will be the same as the rule used for custom Notifications.